Mobility Initiative Campaigns

 Seattle Sidewalks, Crosswalks and Speed Limits

-With the Moving All Seattle Sustainably (MASS) Coalition, we won legislation calling for the City of Seattle to adopt a new comprehensive signals policy that would include more time to cross the street and give pedestrians a headstart over turning cars.
+With the Moving All Seattle Sustainably (MASS) Coalition, we won legislation calling for the City of Seattle to adopt a new comprehensive signals policy that would include more time to cross the street and give pedestrians a head start over turning cars.
 Also, after our advocacy on the need to slow down cars to prevent pedestrian deaths, Seattle announced 25-mph speed limits city-wide.
+We are currently participating in the newly created Policy and Operations Advisory Group to develop an equitable and accessible signals policy.

 We’ve also advocated for collaboration between the City of Seattle and the Washington State Department of transportation to get crosswalks painted, new signage, “rumble” strips and other car-slowing infrastructure installed to allow pedestrians in this area of S. Seattle to traverse Rainier at the I-90 freeway onramps more safely.
-Short-term improvements, including narrower lanes, rumble strips, crosswalks, signage and flex posts were installed spring 2020.
-We are continuing to advocate for longer term improvements, including the addition of a stoplight, which will become even more critical when the Judkins Park Light Rail station opens at this location.
+Short-term improvements, including narrower lanes, rumble strips, crosswalks, signage and flex posts were installed in 2020.
+We are continuing to advocate for longer-term improvements, including the addition of a stoplight to allow blind and deafblind pedestrians to safely cross.
+This will become even more critical when the Judkins Park Light Rail station opens at this location in 2023 and King County Metro anticipates this station being a major bus to light rail transfer hub.
+We are continuing to work with a coalition on neighborhood advocates and community groups to secure the funding for the necessary infrastructure improvements.

 Scooters and Bike Share